WayneCrump/BCS-theory-critical-current-fit/README.md

 # Bardeen-Cooper-Schrieffer-theory-critical-current-fit

 INSTALLATION:
 To use the program you must have the matlab runtime (download link:http://mathworks.com/products/compiler/mcr/) version 7.17 (R2012a).
-The file is around 350 MB in size.
+The matlab runtime installation file is around 350 MB in size.
 You may need to restart your computer after installing the runtime.

+Download the program .exe.
 Simply open the program exe to run.
+If you find the .exe is not working the .m matlab code file is also included.

 GENERAL:
-This is the Software used for our paper entitled “Thermodynamic parameters of single- or multi-band superconductors derived from self-field critical currents” by E. F. Talantsev, W. P. Crump and J. L. Tallon (https://arxiv.org/pdf/1609.03670.pdf).
+This is the Software used for our paper entitled
+“On the origin of critical temperature enhancement in atomically thin superconductors” by E. Talantsev, W. Crump, J. Island, Y. Xing, Y. Sun, J. Wang, and J. Tallon (DOI pending).
 Software authors: Wayne Crump and Evgeny Talantsev.

 This program extracts fundamental parameters of superconductors from the self-field transport critical current densities, Jc(sf,T).
 These parameters are: